Explore the diversity of China

 One of the most interesting ways to discover the country is by visiting ethnic minority festivals, which are usually a blaze of colour and lively dances accompanied by local musical instruments.

 With China bordering so many different countries it has been directly influenced by the tribes and religions of its neighbours.
-Yunnan province (see no. 6 on map) in the southwest, which borders Tibet, Burma, Vietnam and Laos, has the highest proportion of minority groups in the country.
+Yunnan province (see no. 6 on map) in the southwest, which borders Tibet, Myanmar, Vietnam and Laos, has the highest proportion of minority groups in the country.
 Having historically traded produce such as tea with these countries, their influence is clear with a variety of cultures dotted around these traditional trading routes.
 As you travel north through the province you'll see a number of different minorities, evident in the varying foods, costumes and even religions, right up to Tibetan people around Zhongdian in the north of Yunnan.

 Chinese cuisine is world renowned and represents a good deal of the country's glorious culture and history.
 The 'waste not want not' ethos present throughout China has bred an astonishing range and variety of dishes; every plant and animal is used, from bamboo shoots to chicken feet.